 Step 1: Schedule your mission.

 Scholarship are available to K-12 schools and their students participating in simulated space missions and programs.
+Awards are based on demonstrated need, student information, educational impact and fund availability.
 Contact the CLC at 309-268-8700 with any questions.
-Email completed application to email@example.com or fax to 309-268-7984.
+Scholarships must be submitted at least 2 weeks prior to the mission.
+Applying for a scholarship does not guarentee taht a scholarship will be awarded.
 To be eligible for a scholarship:

 - Teacher must register and attend a CLC Teacher Training Workshop.